Looking for a trusted Removal Company to help moving to Ireland ?

-Central Moves are one of the London’s top removal companies for Removals London to Ireland who combine specialisation with our total commitment to providing a professional and personalised service, which this is why thousands of families and individuals have entrusted Central Moves with their Irish home removals, furniture removals Ireland and personal effects.
+Central Moves are one of the London’s top removal companies for Moving from London and Ireland who combine specialisation with our total commitment to providing a professional and personalised service, which this is why thousands of families and individuals have entrusted Central Moves with their Irish home removals, furniture removals Ireland and personal effects.

-Here at Central Moves we pride ourselves in aiming to be the best Removal Company to Ireland .
+Here at Central Moves we pride ourselves in aiming to be the best Relocation Company to Ireland .

 and most recently BS EN 12522 , it is the first and only recognised quality Standard specifically aimed at furniture removals.